How to Defend Against False Accusations of Sexual Assault in California

 Your future can be derailed by sexual assault accusations.
 Even if you avoid a conviction, the accusations alone can wreak havoc on your daily life and put your reputation at risk.

 When false sexual assault allegations have been made against you, you need to take action to defend yourself.
-Contact Morris Law if you’ve been falsely accused of sexual assault.
+Contact our Oakland criminal attorneys if you’ve been falsely accused of sexual assault.
 Call 510-225-9955 to find out where to get started on your defense.